Skip to main content Skip to accessibility

 What is a grievance

-A grievance is a workplace concern, problem, or complaint, normally about unfair, or perception of unfair treatment in the workplace.
-A grievance might be about your terms and conditions of employment, physical working environment, new working practices or general treatment at work.
+A grievance is a workplace concern, problem, or complaint, normally about unfair treatment, or perception of unfair treatment in the workplace.
+A grievance might be about how your terms and conditions of employment are being applied, the physical working environment, new working practices or general treatment at work.

-If the concern falls outside of the scope of this policy, please refer to the most appropriate policy or seek HR case management guidance and support for clarification.
+If the concern falls outside of the scope of this policy, please refer to the most appropriate policy or seek advice from your department's People Services team.

 The procedure

-Concerns should not be ignored or left to fester.
-There is a strong emphasis in this policy to resolve concerns informally.
-Therefore, you are expected to be open to any of the informal approaches proposed and to give them a chance to run their course.
-This gives the best opportunity for a successful outcome for all parties.
+There is a strong emphasis in this policy to resolve concerns informally and you are encouraged to be open to any of the informal approaches proposed in the first instance.

 Formal Grievance Form